martmaldigital/add-tags-to-github-stars/README.md

 In short, I think its going to be pretty useful and whatnot.

-If you read this far I thank you for your time and also if you agree with me, I also thank you, in advance for starring this repository.
+If you read this far I thank you for your time and also if you agree with me, I also thank you, in advance, for starring this repository.

 Github you're awesome.

+Have a nice day!